OFFICE OF RESIDENTIAL LIFE

 The Title IX coordinator is responsible for the University’s compliance efforts and coordinating the University’s response to all complaints involving possible sex discrimination, and is informed of all sexual misconduct complaints throughout the University.
 The coordinator collects all data for all of the University’s sexual misconduct complaints in order to monitor the timeliness of the process, to track outcomes, to identify and address any patterns or systemic problems revealed by such reports and complaints, and to assess effects on the campus climate.
 The Title IX coordinator is responsible for coordinating the employee conduct process where a staff member, faculty member, or third party may be found responsible for violating this policy.
 This includes complaints brought by students, faculty, staff members, or third parties against a faculty member, staff member, or third party.

 The Department of Public Safety conducts investigations for all Title IX cases involving complaints by students against other students.
-The dean of students on the campus where the respondent is enrolled conducts the student conduct process and, if necessary, imposes student conduct sanctions for students found in violation of these policies.
+The deputy Title IX coordinator or the dean of students on the campus where the respondent is enrolled conducts the student conduct process and, if necessary, imposes student conduct sanctions for students found in violation of these policies.
 The Division of Student Affairs oversees the student conduct process when a student may be in violation of the Sexual Misconduct Policy and Procedures, and is responsible for keeping a record of these matters.
 At times, designees can be assigned to carry out these duties.

 In emergency situations or after hours, please contact a resident assistant, resident director, or the Department of Public Safety for assistance.
 These staff members can contact professional staff members from the Office of Campus Ministry as necessary to respond during off hours.
 All pastoral services are free and confidential.
 Pastoral counselors are not required to report sexual misconduct situations unless there is an immediate threat to oneself or others.